kambhampativeeravenkatanagendrakumar/VendingMachine/README.md

 # VendingMachine
-Implementation of a Vending Machine using Mealy and Moore in System Verilog
+Implementation of a Vending Machine using Mealy and Moore in Verilog